Ryland Brickson Cole Tews vs. Hundreds of Beavers

 There’s a lot of that in Beavers.
 There’s also a movie called, and I don’t know a lot of people who’ve seen this movie, but it’s called Death Hunt.

 It’s got Charles Bronson, Lee Marvin, and Carl Weathers, and it’s about Canadian mounties.
 Lee Marvin has to catch Charles Bronson because he murdered someone or something.
-But there is a moment in that movie where Charles Bronson is running away from Lee Marvin, and he puts his snowshoes on backwards.
-And he’s running.
-So, they’re trying to track Charles Bronson, and they’re looking at these backwards tracks.
+But there is a moment in that movie where Charles Bronson is running away from Lee Marvin, and he puts his snowshoes on backward while he’s running.
+So, they’re trying to track Charles Bronson, and they’re looking at these backward tracks.
 Lee Marvin is trying to track Charles Bronson.
-And it leads him in the complete opposite direction, because he thinks he’s obviously using the snowshoes correctly and leading him towards where he is.
+And it leads him in the complete opposite direction because he thinks he’s obviously using the snowshoes correctly and leading him towards where he is.
 So, Bronson’s actually on the opposite end of Canada or whatever.

 So, we thought, beavers are track heavy.
 So, of course, we had to steal that!
-We brought that into Beavers, when I’m leaving the wolf lodge.
+We brought that into Beavers when I leave the wolf lodge.
 These four wolves come out, and three of them look at my footprints, and they see, oh, his tracks lead that way, off to the left, let’s run that way.
 But one wolf is thinking to himself, hang on, I’ve seen Death Hunt.
-He looks at the tracks leading the other way that are backwards.
+He looks at the tracks leading the other way that are backward.
 Then lo and behold, I’m up in the tree wearing the snowshoes backwards, just like a Death Hunt.
-So that’s a long-winded way of saying there’s lots of influences for Beavers, both the obvious ones, like, you know, Keaton, and Charlie Chaplin, and Jeremiah Johnson, but also obscure ones, like Super Mario Galaxy 2.
+So that’s a long-winded way of saying there are lots of influences for Beavers, both the obvious ones, like, you know, Keaton, and Charlie Chaplin, and Jeremiah Johnson, but also obscure ones, like Super Mario Galaxy 2.

 The film also has an oddball structure.
 I think the title doesn’t come up until halfway through the film.